tacobayle/nested-vsphere/tasks.md

 - Avi SE folders
 - logs in html page and/or in container logs
 - progress in html page
-- create a /etc/host entry for the external vCenter in the pod if really needed when no DNS resolution.
+- create a /etc/host entry for the external vCenter in the pod if really needed when no DNS resolution?
+- new use case - vsphere-nsx-vpc-avi - vpc 2.0:
+  - add ip route to external gw (to external cidr)

 done:

-- vsphere-nsx-vpc-avi: NSX: configure overlay zone as default
-- add a default resource pool for external vsphere
-- new use case - vsphere-nsx-vpc-avi
+- new use case - vsphere-nsx-vpc-avi - vpc 2.0:
+  - validate project and vpc creation
 - create a NSX-T LB for migration scenario:
   - create a new dedicated tier1 with "lb: true"
   - rewrite tier1s if "lb: true" by adding "nsx_vip_cidr" coming from ".spec.nsx.supernet_vip"